turned2670/starter-academic/content/publication/conference-paper_/index.md

 ---

 {{% alert note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+%Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /alert %}}

 {{% alert note %}}
-Click the *Slides* button above to demo Academic's Markdown slides feature.
+%Click the *Slides* button above to demo Academic's Markdown slides feature.
 {{% /alert %}}

-Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).
+%Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).